Skip to main content

 What Could Be Better

-• Per-bulb cost runs roughly twice the WiZ at the same brightness
+• Per-bulb cost runs about 20% higher than the WiZ at the same brightness, and the bridge widens that gap for small installs

 • Overkill for one or two lamps — value only shows past five bulbs